dastels/dastels.github.io-src/content/twsbi-diamond-580alr-nickel.md

 What about the pen actually being a pen and not just an ink holder?

 It's a fairly sizable pen, huge compared to a Kaweco Sport, and just a touch longer than a Jonhao x750 (both capped) and just a touch thinner and lighter.
 The weight is misleading, seeming to be more more that it actually is.
 I think that's partially an effect of the pen being clear.
 The mind may expect it to be lighter.

 Appearance-wise, this is a beautiful pen.
 The clean body shows off the matte aluminum workings, and along with the matching aliminum trim this makes for a stunning look.
 The red RWSBI logo in the cap finial give a splash of colour that pops delightfully.
 One slight distraction is the use of polished steel for the ring at the end of the grip and the clip.
-I'm assuming that it's used for the clip for spring, and maybe for strength on the grip.
+I'm assuming that it's used in the clip for spring, and maybe for strength on the grip.
 In any event, it's a minimal digression from the overall look.

 A nice detail is the "cap within the cap" that seals over the nib.